AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingProbabilityBasedRecommendationModel.md

 local itemDataMatrix = {}

-local hasPlayerPurchasedTheItemVector -- We will reserve this for now for readibility
+local hasPlayerPurchasedTheItemVector -- We will reserve this for now for readability.

 local currentPlayerData = getPlayerDataVector()